Deadwood - Civic Life & History

 Days of '76 Museum

-The Days of '76 Museum will open to the public in 2012.
+The Days of '76 Museum opened its new facility in 2013.
 Associated with the Days of '76 Celebration, a historic annual parade and a PRCA award-winning rodeo, the museum's exhibits will tell the story of the celebration since it began in 1924.
 Construction of Deadwood's newest museum will allow the records and photographs of the Days of '76 organization, as well as early Deadwood documents, historic photographs, and materials from the Clowser Collection, to be available to students and researchers for the first time.
 The library and archives are one component of a planned state of the art western heritage facility that will explore the sport of rodeo, the Days of '76 Celebration, the rodeo cowboy, and the confluence of cultures in Deadwood and the western Black Hills.
 The oral tradition, an important part of cowboy culture, will be captured through the museum's oral history program and library.
 The Days of '76 Museum, library, and archives will also provide expanded public programming and educational outreach.

 18 76th St.